ticapix/home-assistant_sdm630/README.md

 RS485 is the hardware layer.
 Modbus is the communication protocol.

-You'll need a USB-RS485 mobule.
+You'll need a USB-RS485 module.
 You can find one on [Aliexpress for 2.5€](https://www.aliexpress.com/item/Industrial-USB-To-RS485-Converter-Upgrade-Protection-RS485-Converter-Compatibility-V2-0-Standard-RS-485-A/32888122294.html).

 For the connection, I used: